Combining Type Inference and Automated Unit Test Generation for Python

 \subsubsection{Proxied Executions on C Code}

 The proxy, as we described in \cref{sec:approach:collect:proxy}, aims to be indistinguishable from the wrapped object.
-There is, however, an exceptional case where this approach does not work, \ie, for methods of objects that are implemented in C. \Cref{fig:example-proxy-native} depicts such a case, where a function \inlinelst{foo} checks if its argument is a substring of \inlinelst{"test"}.
-Calling this function with the argument \inlinelst{"abc"} returns \inlinelst{False} as expected, however, when wrapping the argument in a proxy and calling \inlinelst{foo} with that proxy, it raises an error instead.
-The reason for this is, that line 2 invokes the \inlinelst{__contains__} method of the right-hand operand (\inlinelst{"test"}) which is of type \inlinelst{str}.
-Since \inlinelst{str} is a native class, its \inlinelst{__contains__} method is implemented in C and verifies its argument type not by checking the argument's \inlinelst{__class__} attribute but by comparing the actual class that is referenced in the C struct representing the argument.
-This check of course fails, because the actually referenced class in that struct is \inlinelst{ObjectProxy}.
+There is, however, an exceptional case where this approach does not work, \ie, for methods of objects that are implemented in C. \Cref{fig:example-proxy-native-no-exception} depicts such a case, where a function \inlinelst{bar} checks if its argument is \inlinelst{None}.
+Calling this function with the argument \inlinelst{None} returns \inlinelst{True} as expected, however, when wrapping the argument in a proxy and calling \inlinelst{bar} with that proxy, it returns \inlinelst{False}.
+The reason for this is that line 2 compares the memory addresses of the two operands.
+Because \inlinelst{None} is a singleton object, the memory addresses of two \inlinelst{None} objects are always the same, but since the proxy is a different object, the memory addresses are different and the comparison returns \inlinelst{False}.

+To mitigate the limitations of proxies in native method interactions, we explored three strategies.
+However, as detailed below, each introduced significant technical or performance-related drawbacks. \begin{enumerate} \item \textbf{Patching}: Intercepting native method implementations to unwrap proxies before they reach the C code. \item \textbf{Instrumentation}: Instrumenting the Python bytecode to perform runtime unwrapping of proxies before passing them to native methods. \item \textbf{AST Transformation}: Transforming the AST of the Python code to inject unwrapping logic around call sites before passing them to native methods. \end{enumerate}

+\textbf{(1) Patching}.
+While Python-level methods (such as \inlinelst{isinstance}) can be successfully patched, C-implemented methods are generally immutable at runtime.
+A workaround involves using \texttt{ctypes} to wrap the C implementation; however, this approach introduces issues with exception handling.
+Specifically, \texttt{ctypes} wrappers fail to propagate errors from the underlying C implementation back to the Python interpreter.
+For example, if we patch the \inlinelst{in} operator to unwrap proxies, a valid \inlinelst{TypeError} raised by the original implementation (e.g., \inlinelst{1 in "abc"}) is suppressed and cleared by the wrapper.
+This suppression prevents the error from reaching the caller, leading to divergent execution flows between \typetracing and regular execution.

+\textbf{(2) Instrumentation}.
+A second approach is to instrument Python bytecode to unwrap proxies before passing them to native methods.
+However, because proxies are passed transitively to any imported module, this would require the instrumentation of the entire dependency graph, including the Python standard library and all third-party dependencies.
+Even though the performance overhead per call site is small, adding unwrapping logic at every call site across all modules introduces a prohibitive performance overhead, undermining the efficiency required for search-based testing.

+\textbf{(3) AST Transformation}.
+Similarly, transforming the AST to inject unwrapping logic requires processing not only the module under test but also its recursive dependencies.
+Beyond the performance costs shared with the instrumentation approach, AST transformation frequently conflicts with existing instrumentation used for coverage measurement, leading to unstable or incorrect telemetry.